jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 ##bounding-boxes (Ruby version)

 A Ruby script for building bounding boxes.
+(Note that there is also a Python version for the initial prototype, more information [HERE] (https://github.com/jimmoffitt/bounding-boxes/tree/master/pyBoundingBoxes)).

 ###Introduction